cathal-brady/xhec-mlops-project-student/README.md

 - You can monitor the flow executions, schedules, and deployments through the Prefect UI as mentioned above.
 - To redeploy the model or make updates, you can use the deployment configuration saved in the prefect.yaml file for faster deployments

 ```bash
 prefect deploy -n default
 ```

+## 4. Our FastAPI
+Integrate Prefect with FastAPI to orchestrate and manage workflows triggered by HTTP requests for efficient data processing and task automation.